YtzBeno/YtzBeno-CS-251-Cryptocurrencies-and-Blockchain-Technologies/StudyNotes.md

 - Root hash + previous block header hash + nonce ---> cryptographic hash function ---> difficulty target
 - miners are adjusting the nonce until they find the right one
 - UTXOs define where each blockchain transaction starts and finishes
-- The Byzantine generals problem is a game theory problem that describes how difficult it is for dispersed parties to reach a consensus without the help of a trusted central party.
+- the Byzantine generals problem is a game theory problem that describes how difficult it is for parties to reach a consensus without the help of a central party
 -